 Course specifics: You will be called upon to deliver several different types of realistic presentations during the semester.
 You will be required to provide a hard copy of every assignment to be turned in, even if you don't present on a particular day.
 At times you will also be asked to critique others' presentations and are asked to be fair-minded in your assessments.
-Each week you will also participate in a segment entitled "Newsworthy/Cringeworthy"-discussing visible public speakers who have made a positive or negative impression on you in any type of communication.
-You should come prepared with examples every week and actively engage in discussion.
-There will also be the random "Lightning Round" of impromptu mini-speeches on topics of the day.
+Each week you will also participate in a segment entitled "Newsworthy/Cringeworthy"-bringing examples and discussing visible public speakers who have made a positive or negative impression on you in any type of communication.
+You should come prepared every week and actively engage in discussion.
+There will also be random "Lightning Rounds" of impromptu mini-speeches on topics of the day.
 There is no right or wrong here, just your observations and opinions.
 These portions of class will be factored into your final grade; everyone is highly encouraged to actively participate.

 Special note: There is no required textbook for this class.
 Therefore, it is imperative that you take complete notes in class every week in handwritten form in a notebook.
-I strongly discourage the use of laptops for note taking, as it can be distracting.
-(You are encouraged to use them when you prepare for actual presentations.)
+Laptops will not be allowed for note taking, as it can be distracting.
+(You will be allowed to use them when you prepare for specific presentations, I will advise.)
 Many topics will be covered at a fairly rapid pace.
 Your weekly attendance is mandatory.
 If you absolutely cannot attend, you must let me know immediately as it may impact your overall grade.
 It is your responsibility to seek out a classmate regarding material covered that day.
 You must still turn in all assignments by the designated deadline, even if you are unable to attend class for a specific reason.